amaraceresi/book-search-engine/README.md

 ## Author

 This project was created by Amara Ceresi.
-You can view their other work at [GitHub](https://github.com/amaraceresi).
+You can view my other work at [GitHub](https://github.com/amaraceresi).